On Hypothesis Transfer Learning of Functional Linear Models: Additional Experiments for TL-FLR/ATL-FLR

-In this section, we explore how the smoothness of the coefficient functions, $\beta^{(l)}$, for $l\in \mcS^{c}$, will affect the performance of ATL-FLR.
-We consider the setting that $\beta^{(l)}$ with $l\in \mcS^{c}$ are generated from a much rougher Gaussian process, i.e. $\beta_{l}$ are generated from a Gaussian process with mean function $\cos(2\pi t)$ with covariance kernel $\min(s,t)$.
+In this section, we explore how the smoothness of the coefficient functions, $\beta^{(t)}$, for $t\in \mcS^{c}$, will affect the performance of ATL-FLR.
+We also explore how different temperatures will affect the performance of Exponential Weighted ATL-FLR (ATL-FLR (EW)).

+We consider the setting that $\beta^{(t)}$ with $t\in \mcS^{c}$ are generated from a much rougher Gaussian process, i.e. $\beta_{t}$ are generated from a Gaussian process with mean function $\cos(2\pi t)$ with covariance kernel $\min(s,t)$, which is exactly Wiener process, and thus the $\beta_{t}$s are less smooth than $\beta_{t}$s that are generated from Ornstein–Uhlenbeck process (the one we used in main paper).
+For ATL-FLR (EW), we consider three different temperatures, i.e., $T = 0.2, 2, 10$, where a lower temperature will usually produce small aggregation coefficients.
 All the other settings are the same as the simulation section.
-We also consider different temperatures for ALT-FLR (EW).
-The results are presented in Figure \ref{fig:fig_C_exp_beta_WP_midtemp} and \ref{fig:diff_temp_for_AEW WP kernel}.

-In general, the patterns we observed are the same as we have the simulation part.